meyfa/ka-mensa-fetch/README.md

 - Please write unit tests for as much code as possible.
     * To run: `npm test`
     * To create a coverage report: `npm run coverage`
-- Make sure to adhere to JS standard style.
+- Make sure to adhere to JS standard style and proper usage of TypeScript.
     * Linter: `npm run lint`
     * Automatic fixing of most style issues: `npm run lint-fix`